Sponsored by Heart of Illinois United Way, SAL Child Care Connection and Leaders Change Illinois

 Healthy Minds, Healthy Neighborhoods Family Tools

 Family Tools offer age-appropriate conversation starters and everyday practices to help families build healthy social-emotional skills.
-Download the Family Tools below to strengthen your family, your organization and your neighborhood.
-Look for more Family Tools to be added over time.
+Click here to download the Family Tools to strengthen your family, your organization and your neighborhood.